THE role of the college president has no parallel in the modern business world.

-Our study found that fewer college leaders arrive at the top post in the same way as in the past or agree on the issues that face their campuses.
-How presidents define their role largely depends on the type of institution where they serve (research university vs. liberal arts college or public vs. private), how long they’ve been in the job, and the route they took to get there.
+Our study found that fewer college leaders arrive at the top mail in the same way as in the past or agree on the issues that face their campuses.
+How presidents define their role largely depends on the type of institution where they serve (research university vs. liberal arts college or public vs. private), how long they’ve been in the job and the route they took to get there.

-While the provost’s office has long been the most frequent stopover point on the way to the presidency, the paths prospective presidents now take are becoming more complex, fragmented, and overlapping.
+While the provost’s office has long been the most frequent stopover point on the way to the presidency, the paths prospective presidents now take are becoming more complex, fragmented and overlapping.
 Two primary developments seem to be responsible for these varied routes:

 Academic deans are increasingly moving right to the top job and bypassing the provost’s office altogether.
 This is particularly the case at small colleges, where the institution as a whole is akin to the dean’s job at a large university.
-Deans these days are essentially mini-presidents and are seen as academic entrepreneurs on campuses with decentralized budgeting models.
+Deans these days are essentially mini-presidents and are seen as academic entrepreneurs on campuses with decentralised budgeting models.
 What’s more, they frequently work with advisory boards and are prodigious fundraisers who oversee thousands of students.

-The president of a small, liberal arts college told us that the route from dean to president is a recognition that higher education’s often lengthy and sluggish climb to the top of the organization doesn’t work for a new generation of leaders.
+The president of a small, liberal arts college told us that the route from dean to president is a recognition that higher education’s often lengthy and sluggish climb to the top of the organisation doesn’t work for a new generation of leaders.

 “Highly creative people need faster paths, or they are going to go elsewhere to find them,” the president said.
 “It is difficult to speed up the traditional route.
-We need to find ways to promote people more quickly, and need quicker paths to the presidency than provost.”
+We need to find ways to promote people more quickly and need quicker paths to the presidency than provost.”